Students gaining extra life skills for the workforce demonstrate their knowledge in a competition

 Explore Chrishayla Adams' journey from JAG-K to a Social Studies teacher.
 Learn how JAG-K shaped her leadership and career path.

-Group of people in suits posing on the Capitol steps in front of the U.S. Capitol building
+Group of officials posing on Capitol steps with the U.S. Capitol dome in the background

 By Ryah Klima December 18, 2025